raphigaziano/sendcrap/README.rst

   This problem does not occur on windows.

-- Argument parsing for py2.6:
+- Argument parsing requires the argparse module, which thus becomes an additional dependency for py 2.6.
-  I'll probably just make the backported argparse module a requirement (current plan of providing an alternative optparse implementation feels like stoopid overengineering, and there's already enough of it).
+  Installing the backported version manually works ok, despite a small difference with the standard version, causing one test to fail: mutually explusive flags don't seem to work, and sending both the -v and -q flags do not crash the app as expected.

-  UPDATE: after testing, installing the argparse module manually works ok with 2.6, despite a small difference with the standard version, causing one test to fail: mutually explusive flags don't seem to work, and sending both the -v and -q flags do not crash the app as expected.
+- tarfile objects do not support context managers with 2.6.

-- tarfile module seems to also cause problems with 2.6.
+  This will be fixed soon.